Hatton W. Sumners: Service in Congress

 In 1924, Sumners became acquainted with U.S. Chief Justice William Howard Taft and worked with him to pass a bill amending the judicial code, also known as the "Judges Bill."
 Sumners appeared before the Supreme Court several times on behalf of Congress, including for the Pocket Veto Case of 1928, the McCracken Contempt Case of 1934, and the Municipal Bankruptcy Act Case of 1936.
 Sumners became Chairman of the Judiciary Committee in 1932.
 In 1934, he drafted a constitution for the Philippines, developing a reputation as an authority on constitutional law.
 Sumners was responsible for bringing the Federal Reserve Bank to Dallas.
 As a loyal Democrat, he supported much of President Franklin Roosevelt's New Deal legislation.

 He drew the line at Roosevelt's plan to expand the US Supreme Court, after the Court began to rule that key parts of the New Deal were unconstitutional.
 Roosevelt announced his so-called court-packing plan in 1936.
 As Chairman of the Judiciary Committee, Sumners discreetly worked in opposition.
 When the plan's bill was in trouble, Sumners reportedly said, "Boys, here's where I cash in my chips," referring to his waning support for the President.
+However, some historians claim that Sumners meant he would leverage his relationship with the President in order to, "help straighten things out."

 Ultimately, Chairman Sumners came out formally against the Court-packing plan.
 He and two other Texans, Vice President John Nance Garner and Senator Thomas T. Connally, led the fight against the court plan because they saw the president’s request as a symbolic desire for unlimited power.
 Sumners, as chairman of the House Judiciary Committee, decided that the reorganization bill would not come up in his committee, because he wanted to avoid it being sent to and passing in the full House.
 He traveled around the country making speeches about constitutional government.
 The bill never left his committee.

 He faced two serious opponents in the 1938 election, but was re-elected and was not seriously challenged again.

 In 1945, Sumners responded strongly to the lynching of Jesse James Payne, a prisoner in custody of Sheriff Lonnie T. Davis in Madison, FL.
 Sheriff Davis was investigated for any wrongdoing associated with the lynching of Payne.
 Upon hearing the news, Sumners warned Florida Governor Millard Caldwell, “If these facts are true, or approximately true, this sheriff is not only guilty of a violation of official duty, of a cowardly act, but he is guilty of a direct assault upon the sovereignty of the state.”

 Sumners chaired the House Judiciary Committee when the Administrative Procedure Act passed on June 11, 1946.
 The act governs the way administrative agencies of the federal government may propose and establish regulations and grants the judiciary oversight over all agency actions.

 In 1946, Sumners announced he would not seek re-election; he served seventeen consecutive terms.

 He was a member of the Miller group in Washington.